International Students Immigration Blog

 O1 Visa

-• Eligibility: Available to individuals with extraordinary ability or achievement in the sciences, arts, education, business, or athletics, or who have demonstrated a record of extraordinary achievement in the motion picture or television industry.
+• Eligibility: Available to individuals with extraordinary ability or achievement in the sciences, arts, education, business, or athletics or who have demonstrated exceptional achievement in the motion picture or television industry.

 • Duration: Initially granted for up to 3 years, with the possibility to extend in 1-year increments for ongoing projects or activities.

-• Advantages: Provides a flexible option for highly talented individuals to work in their expertise area in the US, without the limitations of the H-1B cap.
+• Advantages: It provides a flexible option for highly talented individuals to work in their expertise area in the US without the limitations of the H-1B cap.

 Plan for Your Visa Status if Selected